 Make acquaintance with the Overseas Highway

-The Overseas Highway extends for 113 miles from mainland Florida to Key West.
+The Overseas Highway extends for 113 miles (182 km) from mainland Florida to Key West.
 It takes you through Key Largo, Islamorada, Marathon and Lower Keys before you — at the end of the road — arrive in Key West.

 Along every stretch of the Overseas Highway you find appealing hotels.
 Framed by crystal clear waters and with a Caribbean vibe present, it’s hard not to like what you see.

-To make this guide to the best Overseas Highway hotels as easy as possible for you to follow, every place to stay and attraction is marked with a mile marker.
+To make this guide to the best Overseas Highway hotels as easy as possible for you to follow, every place to stay is marked with a mile marker.
 They start high and conclude with Mile Marker Zero in Key West.

 Well, that’s it folks.
 Are you ready to have a look at the best Overseas Highway hotels?